A new definition of analytic adjoint ideal sheaves via the residue functions of log-canonical measures I: The non-snc scenarios

 Theorem \ref{thm:sigma-lc-centres} shows that the sequence

-where $\sigma_{\mlc} \in [0,n]$ is described in Theorem \ref{thm:results-on-residue-fct} \eqref{item:thm:res-fct} (the codimension of an mlc of $(\rs X, \rs S)$), contains bimeromorphic information of the $\sigma$-lc centres of $(X,\vphi_L,\psi)$ for various integers $\sigma \geq 0$.
+contains bimeromorphic information of the $\sigma$-lc centres of $(X,\vphi_L,\psi)$ for various integers $\sigma \geq 0$.
 It is tempting to use this definition to define $\sigma$-lc centres in the more general situations (for example, when the singularities of $\vphi_L$ are worse than neat analytic singularities).
 However, the coherence of $\aidlof{\vphi_L}$ and the existence of the residue short exact sequence will then be in question.
 This will be studied in subsequent papers.